 - Flash Multimedia Design—Michigan Tech Summer Youth Pograms

 - Graphic Design (asst.)—Michigan Tech Summer Youth Pograms

 - RWS 096—Developmental Writing

 - ENG 220—Introduction to Literature

-I work hard to provide clients with a tailored design solution, based on a balance between the careful assessment of where they are (their needs and current practices), and where they want to be.
-Working within what is essentially an Agile methodolgy, I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of any site's usefulness and findability.
+As a designer, I work hard to provide clients with a tailored solution, balancing the client's objectives with their users' needs and expectations.
+I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of exceptional site design.